Last Updated on May 31, 2023 by Dave Farquhar

 Is Harbor Freight getting rid of coupons?

 In the past, a Harbor Freight coupon was good for 30 days or more.
-The typical 2021 Harbor Freight coupon tends to be good for a shorter period of time, often an extended weekend.
+Post-2021, Harbor Freight coupons tend to be good for a shorter period of time, sometimes just for an extended weekend.
 They still run a 2-3 promotions a month, the difference is the promotions are usually good on the weekends or Friday-Monday, and there are fewer coupons to choose from.
 But some of the coupons are better than they used to be.

 Where to get Harbor Freight coupons